Low-Sugar Apple Bran Muffins

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-GlycemicDiet / South Beach Diet Suggestions:

-These muffins are pretty low in sugar (even though they have apple) and I’d eat them for phase 2 or 3 of the original South Beach Diet.
-Using almond meal makes the muffins lower in carbs, but they’re probably too high in carbs for a traditional low-carb eating plan.
+These Low-Sugar Apple Bran Muffins are pretty low in sugar (even though they have apple) and I’d eat them for phase 2 or 3 of the original South Beach Diet.
+Using almond flour and Golden Monkfruit Sweetener makes these muffins lower in carbs, but at about 25 net carbs per muffins, they’re probably too high in carbs for someone who’s strictly limiting carbs.

 Find More Recipes Like This One:

 Use Desserts and Baking to find more recipes like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.

 Historical Notes for this Recipe: